 Brian: Huh.
 Years ago some of us in the business hoped we’d be working for people’s health, and helping them to relax.
 Maybe even making them wiser in the process!
 Remember those mind, body, and spirit books?
 There’s still some of that around trying to make people happier and more productive at work, and it even works sometimes.
 But I also remember that as soon as human enhancements got discussed in the Humanity+ debate, it all went back to how we enable us to keep on speeding up until we’re operating like computers.
 Health was assessed on that basis.
 I don’t recall wisdom getting a look in at all.
 They just assumed we’re going to go on rushing ever faster to beat the clock however long we might be able to live.
 All change to all stay the same.
 Sometimes Kurzweil realised that, sometimes he didn’t.

-Gemma: What some people call neoliberal ideology and others call madness.
+Gemma: What some people used to call neoliberal ideology and others call madness.
 The laugh about staying the same is we were supposed – at least in my church school all those years ago – to be going back to God’s eternal truths and basic decencies.
 You could say it ends up an eternal truth that we stay on the racing track for ever, although that’s not the sort of thing we’d be told as eternal truths at school!
 I remember when I was eleven my parents gave me the Narnia books as a Christmas present, and the teachers thought that was so right for my education.
 I mean we already had the different languages and religions at our school, but we all bought the line about the common values in all the religions; compassion, charity, family life, respect for your neighbours, and so on.
 The teachers believed it and so did we.
 As a theory I still do.
 But when you get older; you might still believe it’s the right way but somehow it doesn’t work out so well.

 Brian: Yees, I never got round to reading the Narnia series myself, but I think it was you who told me that C. S. Lewis himself had asked who we could trust to decide on issues like going to war that we don’t know enough to decide on ourselves.